-Sure, it’s a nutritional powerhouse loaded with iron, vitamin K, and antioxidants, but its chewy texture and dark-leafy-green-flavor can sometimes be a bit intimidating.
-That’s why I’m so excited to share this Vegan Kale Caesar Salad with Garlic Roasted Chickpeas, because it’s making me crave kale on a near-daily basis.
+Kale is a nutritional powerhouse loaded with iron, vitamin K, and antioxidants, but its chewy texture and dark-leafy-green-flavor can sometimes be a bit intimidating.
+That’s why I’m so excited to share this vegan Kale Caesar Salad, because it’s making me crave kale on a near-daily basis.

 Garlic Roasted Chickpeas